Facing Uncomfortable Truths

 In 2012, Lapchick was honored by the Holocaust Memorial Resource and Education Center of Florida at its annual Dinner of Tribute.
 He also received the Champions Award from the Alliance of Women’s Coaches, the only male to receive the award in 2012.
 The Black Coaches Association presented Lapchick with their Distinguished Service Award which was only the 2nd time they presented this award in 28 years.
 Lapchick received the Mannie Jackson Human Spirit Award at the 2012 Basketball Hall of Fame enshrinement ceremonies.

 In 2013, the National Association of Black Journalists gave Lapchick their Pioneer Award.
 In 2014, the National Basketball Retired Players Association gave Lapchick, Bill Russell and Pat Summit their Life Achievement Award.
-Lapchick was inducted into the New York City Basketball Hall of Fame in 2015.
-Lapchick joined his legendary father, Joe Lapchick, as the only father-son combination inducted in the New York City Basketball Hall of Fame.
-He was named as one of Beyond Sport's Inspirational 50 people (living and passed) who used sport to change the world along with Billie Jean King, Muhammad Ali and Nelson Mandela.
+Lapchick was inducted into the New York City Basketball Hall of Fame in 2015 where he joined his legendary father, Joe Lapchick, as the only father-son combination inducted in the New York City Basketball Hall of Fame.
+He was named as one of Beyond Sports Inspirational 50 people (living and passed) who used sport to change the world along with Billie Jean King, Muhammad Ali and Nelson Mandela.
 In 2016, he was honored by the Harvard Medical School with the Harvard Impact Global Health Catalyst Distinguished Leader Award for his work in diversity and inclusion.
 The NCAA named Lapchick as its “Champion of Diversity” in 2017.
-In 2021, Lapchick, along with Kareem Abdul-Jabbar, received the Arthur Ashe Institute Leadership Award in recognition of his trailblazing work and dedication to diversity and social justice.
-He was also named the Champion of Equality by Harbor House, Central Florida’s leading group working against domestic violence.

-Lapchick is a board member of the Women’s Sports Foundation, the 2022 Special Olympics USA Games, United Abolitionists, and the onePULSE Foundation.
-He is on the advisory boards of ESPN-W, the Positive Coaching Alliance, Champion Women, the SEED Project, the Sports Leadership Council, the Collegiate Coaching Diversity Pledge Board of Advocates, NOMAD (the National Organization of Minority Athletic Directors), the Social Justice Coalition, and ABIS (the Advancement of Blacks in Sport) and the Giving Back Fund.
+Lapchick is a board member of the George Floyd Memorial Center, the 2022 Special Olympics USA Games, United Abolitionists, and the onePULSE Foundation.
+He is an Emeritus Board member of the Women’s Sports Foundation.
+He is on the advisory boards of ESPN-W, the Positive Coaching Alliance, Champion Women, the SEED Project, the Sports Leadership Council, the Collegiate Coaching Diversity Pledge Board of Advocates, the Social Justice Coalition, ABIS (the Advancement of Blacks in Sport) and the Giving Back Fund.
 He is a founder of the Hope for Stanley Alliance and Shut Out Trafficking.

 Richard is the son of Joe Lapchick, the famous Original Celtic center who became a legendary coach for St. John's and the Knicks.
-He is married to Ann Pasnak and has three children and four grandchildren.
+He has been married to Ann Pasnak since 1989.
+They have a son, Joe, and two daughters, Chamy and Emily.
+Rich and Ann have four granddaughters: Taylor, Emma, Molly and Lauren.